shiyis/nlpwshiyi/modules/2j-perplexity.md

 ## Perplexity and How It's Applied in Natural Language Processing

-Certainly!
 Perplexity is a measure used in natural language processing (NLP) to evaluate the performance of a language model.
 It quantifies how well the model predicts a sample of text.

 Here's a breakdown of perplexity: